Kamran-Afzali/Kamran-Afzali.github.io/_posts/Causal_03_did.md

 ### **Difference-in-Differences (DiD)**

-#### **Motivation and Identification**

-Difference-in-Differences (DiD) is a powerful tool when units are observed before and after treatment, and some units remain untreated.
+Difference-in-Differences (DiD) is a tool when units are observed before and after treatment, and some units remain untreated.
 The key idea is to estimate the causal effect by comparing the **change** in outcomes over time between treated and untreated groups.
 Formally, let:

 * $Y_{it}$: Outcome for unit $i$ at time $t \in \{0, 1\}$
 * $D_i \in \{0,1\}$: Indicator for treated group